What do you need for breastfeeding?

 Milk Storage Bags

-Once you’ve expressed your milk you’ll need to store it until you feed your baby.
-If you’ll feed baby in a few hours, we recommend keeping it in the collection bottle.
-If you want to build a large breast milk supply the best way to store milk is by freezing it.
+Once you’ve expressed your milk, you’ll need to store it until you feed your baby.
+If you feed your baby in a few hours, we recommend keeping it in the collection bottle.
+If you want to build a large breast milk supply, the best way to store milk is by freezing it.
 Milk storage bags are a space-saving way to do this long term.

 Click here to check out my top storage bag picks.

 Keeping your baby bottles clean and sterile is very important, especially for new-born babies.
 Bacteria loves to grow in left-over milk.
 Combine this with a baby’s low immune system and it can lead to an ill baby.
 You can choose from old fashioned pan boiling, microwave sterilizing or electric sterilizers.

 Read this handy article on how to clean and sterilize a breast pump here.

 Bottle Drying Rack

 Air drying your baby bottles is the best way to prevent the spread of bacteria.
 Once you’ve washed your baby bottles and pump equipment, laying them out separately to dry will help keep them away from other dishes.
 Bottle drying racks are often small and can be easily cleaned by hand or dishwasher to keep them free from stagnant water.